Jaydah577/WHSTechNotes/journal.md

 # October 10, 2024
 I researched Veterinarian, they provide care for aniamls and examines them.
 Skills needed as a veternarians is communication skills,compassion,and decision-making.A bacherlor's degree is needed to become a  veternarian.Opportunities for growth or advancement are a zoologist,shelter medicine,Equine Medicine and vet tech.Computers helps vets deliver better patient results.

+# October 21, 2024
+AI helps with launguage and image translation and a negative impact is that  AI is leading to lower wages.